 The footnote to the first definition cites some interesting etymology (that the word is not Greek, per se, but has a Greek construction) and quotes the Oxford English Dictionary as follows:

 An Atheist is taken two ways, for him who is an enemy to the Gods, and for him who believeth there are no Gods.

 Alternatively, in America, an Atheist is a God-hating anti-capitalist.

 Now for a little, um, reflection.
 Yeah, the title of this article.

 “In conflict with established religion” fits me pretty well.
-I have not really experienced any religion other than Christianity in its many widely diverse forms- Roman Catholic, Baptist (Missionary, Free-Will and Southern), United Methodist, Latter-day Saint (LDS or Mormon).
-It is plain I am in conflict with them—that is, I disagree with one or several tenets of their doctrine.
+I have not really experienced any religion other than Christianity in its many widely diverse forms–Roman Catholic, Baptist (Missionary, Free-Will and Southern), United Methodist, Latter-day Saint (LDS or Mormon).
+It is plain I am in conflict with them—that is, I disagree with one or more tenets of their doctrines.